 Penetrant Liquid vs. Ultrasonic Testing

-- Surface Sensitivity: Penetrant liquids are more sensitive to surface defects, while ultrasonic testing can detect both surface and internal discontinuities.
+- Surface Sensitivity: Liquid penetrant tests are more sensitive to surface defects, while ultrasonic testing can detect both surface and internal discontinuities.

 - Equipment: Penetrant liquid inspection requires less specialized equipment compared to ultrasonic testing.